Posted on November 29, 2018 by Jenn Zatopek

 When Jesus said that we are to love our neighbor as ourselves, we don’t usually take the time to examine what the word “neighbor” really means.
 Take a look at the word now: neighbor is really what is nearby, and who is with us, all of the time, who has been with us since birth, who is with us through the joys and sorrows of this beautiful and painful life, and who will be with us at death and beyond time?

-Some might say God or the Divine and of course, they are right, because evidence suggests that God is with every single person on earth, a deposit of the Holy Spirit or Divine spark left in us that longs for a relationship with the Holy.
-Some of us try to fill that Holy hole with food, sex, drugs, alcohol, control, busyness, shopping or anything else that distracts or numbs us.
-But what if that longing within us is for us, is for our wholeness and rest?
-(The Divine Dance by Richard Rohr)
+Some might say God or the Divine and of course, they are right, because evidence suggests that God is with every single person on earth, a deposit of the Divine spark left in us that longs for a relationship with the Holy.
+Some of us try to fill that Holy hole with food, sex, drugs, alcohol, control, busyness, shopping or anything else that distracts us from our pain or numbs us for our true joy.
+What if that longing within us is for us, is for our wholeness and rest?
+(See the The Divine Dance by Richard Rohr for more.)

 And what if the other person or being who has never left us is the one person we long to know intimately?
 What if that person is ourselves?

-All I know is that now as a forty-year-old woman, I have the love of something that is stronger, more tangible, more holy and strong than anything that I looked for outside myself, whether that was through religion that taught me God was outside of me or from people, places or things that I looked to fill the deep longings of my heart.
-I know that this deep friendship I have with myself is one that I trust beyond all else and cultivate carefully through times of stillness and quiet, of creating and play.
+All I know is that now as a forty-something woman, I have tasted the love of something that is stronger, more tangible, more holy and strong than anything that I looked for outside myself, whether through religion or from people, places or things that I looked to fill the deep longings of my heart.
+I know that this deep friendship is one that I trust beyond all else and cultivate carefully through times of stillness and quiet, of creativity and play.

 It is a love that is available to everyone, this deep and compassionate friendship with our souls.
 And the commitment I have to myself means that I will not forsake myself, abandon myself, or give into old stories that harm my beautiful soul.